Iainuk86/cocktail-mate/README.md

 - It is not yet fully responsive, particularly the Navbar on small screens.
 - Pagination of the cocktail list, to speed up loading.
 - Add Gzip compression to further decrease loading time.
 - Contact form still uses Gmail SMTP.
-Changing to use the SendGrid API ensures message delivery and no Google Security interference.
+Changing to use the SendGrid API ensures message delivery with no Google Security interference.
 - Add more cocktails to the database so more 'Helper' questions can be added.
 - With more cocktails and queries, a service layer needs to be added.
 I did not add one in the first place as it is currently very simple to implement in the controller.
 - The random cocktail nextInt() function is hardcoded.
 Need to get rid of that for scalability.